-In general, the Colosseum and Forum tours last three hours.
-At first it seemed like a short time, but I realized that, when you visit the site with a specialized guide, the time is twice as long as it would be if you saw it on your own.
+In general, the duration of the Colosseum and Forum tours is three hours.
+At first it seemed like a short time, but I realized that, when visiting the site with a specialized guide, the time is twice as long as it would be if you were to see it on your own.
 There is also an express visit to the Colosseum of only an hour and a half if you don't have that much time or just prefer a shorter tour.

 I later compared my experience with other travelers who took longer tours and most of them agreed on the same thing: it was hard to keep your attention the whole time and the last explanations were too dense.

 Visit the Colosseum in a small group

 Visiting the Colosseum on a guided tour has many advantages: you will learn about its history, legends and architecture.
 Moreover, with tours that also include entrance tickets and a guided visit to the Roman Forum, the experience is much more complete.
 But if you are looking for a more intimate and authentic visit, I recommend choosing a small group tour.

 If the average general tour of the Colosseum and Forum is 25 people, there are other tours like this one that have the option of an average of 16 people.
 You can consider this option if you are traveling with a large group and this way the guide will be practically private for you.